VictorTaelin/optlam/README.md

 ## What is this actually useful for?

 Not much, right now.
-It is optimal, but not optimized nor fast (it is written in JavaScript, after all).
+It is optimal, but not optimized nor fast (it is written in JavaScript, after all), and I doubt there is anything *practical* this could do that couldn't be done faster with alternative known algorithms.
 But it is something new that enables some things that aren't possible before and has a lot of potential that IMO deserves be explored.
 For example, the algorithm can be effortlessly distributed through hundreds of processing cores, but JavaScript can't even spawn threads.